juanramirez/juanramirez.github.io/_pages/portfolio/index.md

 It's intended to take a GPX or TCX file from a route and a _reference pace_ (which would be the pace you are comfortable running to in a flat course of the same distance).
 Taking those data into account, HillPace can estimate planned paces by segments, based on configurable external factors like the climb grade of each segment.

-The same as [DoctorPlan](#On-duty-organizer), for the moment HillPace it's **only a command-line application**.
+The same as [DoctorPlan](#On-duty-organizer), for the moment HillPace is **only a command-line application**.
 In the future, I'd like to integrate it into a web application, where one could enter those inputs, generate a plan for the race and export it to a running smartwatch.

 **HillPace** is a Ruby gem [available in Rubygems.org](https://rubygems.org/gems/hillpace).